singhsharad529/eminenceinnovation-backend/README.md

 ```

-## Available API Endpoints For Blogs:
+## Available API Endpoints For Products:

 **Only a Authenticated user can get and create a product, so it will require Authorization Header with Bearer token**
 **Eg. Authorization : Bearer <Token_Value>**